containers/toolbox/doc/toolbox-run.1.md

 **--container** NAME, **-c** NAME

-Run command inside a toolbox container with the given NAME.
-This is useful when there are multiple toolbox containers created from the same image, or entirely customized containers created from custom-built images.
+Run command inside a Toolbx container with the given NAME.
+This is useful when there are multiple Toolbx containers created from the same image, or entirely customized containers created from custom-built images.

 **--distro** DISTRO, **-d** DISTRO

-Run command inside a toolbox container for a different operating system DISTRO than the host.
+Run command inside a Toolbx container for a different operating system DISTRO than the host.
 Has to be coupled with `--release` unless the selected DISTRO matches the host system.